crystal-lang/rfcs/text/0009-lifetime-event_loop.md

-To avoid pushing raw pointers into the kernel data structures, and to quickly retrieve the _Poll Descriptor_ from a mere `fd`, but also to avoid programming errors that would segfault the program, this propsal introduces a _Generational Arena_ to store the _Poll Descriptors_ (the name is inherited from Go's netpoll) so we only store an index into the polling system.
+To avoid pushing raw pointers into the kernel data structures, and to quickly retrieve the _Poll Descriptor_ from a mere `fd`, but also to avoid programming errors that would segfault the program, this proposal introduces a _Generational Arena_ to store the _Poll Descriptors_ (the name is inherited from Go's netpoll) so we only store an index into the polling system.
 Another benefit is that we can reuse the existing allocation when a `fd` is reused.
 If we try to retrieve